asarkar8400/DualSlopeADC_FSM_Ctrler/README.md

-# TC514 Controller

 # TC514 ADC FSM Controller

-This project implements a complete digital controller for the dual slope integrating analog-to-digital converter (ADC), the TC514, including the FSM (finite state machine), counter, output latch, and clock divider.
+This project implements a complete digital controller for the dual slope integrating analog-to-digital converter (ADC), the TC514, which includes the FSM (finite state machine), counter, output latch, and clock divider.
 It is designed in VHDL and includes a simulation testbench and a behavioral model of the TC514.

 ---